+Regarding the business operations in Hong Kong, the Group will continue to participate in the tendering process with various construction or property development companies in Hong Kong.
+The Group forecasts to have approximately HK\$12 million of revenue recognised within the next 18 to 24 months from the 4 current management contracting projects in Hong Kong.

-The Company aims to expand its business operations into the Greater Bay Area (GBA) while continuing to participate in the tendering process with various construction or property development companies in Hong Kong.
-The Company's management team will spend more time in the GBA to proactively target certain companies for joint venture, business collaboration and investment opportunities.
+In respect of the business operations in China, the Company's management team will spend more time in China to proactively target certain companies for joint venture, business collaboration and investment opportunities while trying to consolidate our existing business in China at the same time.

-The Group forecasts to have approximately over HK\$30 million of revenue recognised within the next 18 to 24 months based on the 4 current management contracting projects.
-Furthermore, we will explore funding sources to enhance the financial position of the Company.
+Furthermore, we will explore funding sources, such as the proposed Rights Issue on the basis of one Rights Share for every two existing Shares, with the estimated net proceeds of approximately HK\$18.42 million as mentioned in our announcement dated 29 May 2023, in order to enhance the financial position of the Company.
 The Group will continue, in the best interests of the Company and the Shareholders as a whole, endeavor fund-raising alternatives to strengthen the capital base and support the continuing growth of the Company.